-- (a) Completion of an approved continuing education program or activity related to the practice of nursing or any non-clinical subject relevant to the practice of nursing.
-A continuing education program or activity is approved, regardless of the format in which it is offered, if it is approved or offered for continuing education credit by any of the following: - The American Association of Nurse Anesthetists (AANA). - The American Association of Nurse Practitioners (AANP). - The Accreditation Council for Continuing Medical Education (ACCME). - The American College of Nurse-Midwives (ACNM). - The American Nurses Credentialing Center (ANCC). - The American Osteopathic Association (AOA). - The National Association of Clinical Nurse Specialists. - The National Association for Practical Nurse Education and Service, Inc. (NAPNES).
+(a) Completion of an approved continuing education program or activity related to the practice of nursing or any non-clinical subject relevant to the practice of nursing.
+A continuing education program or activity is approved, regardless of the format in which it is offered, if it is approved or offered for continuing education credit by any of the following:

+The American Association of Nurse Anesthetists (AANA).

+The American Association of Nurse Practitioners (AANP).

+The Accreditation Council for Continuing Medical Education (ACCME).

+The American College of Nurse-Midwives (ACNM).

+The American Medical Association (AMA).